Prof. Craig's interests include the development and application of new modelling approaches for

 B.Sc.
 Civil Engineering, University of Alberta

-Thesis Topic: Modelling wetland systems in British Columbia and Alberta
+Thesis Topic: Modelling wetland systems in Alberta

 B.Sc.
 Environmental Engineering, University of Waterloo